klust/SupercomputersForStarters/docs/C03_Memory/C03_S02_Memory_pyramid.md

     This chip is used in a small subsection of the EuroHPC pre-exascale system [MareNostrum 5](https://www.bsc.es/ca/marenostrum/marenostrum-5)
-    (and were planned for the pre-exascale system Leonardo also but it is not clear at the moment if they will be in the final machine).
+    (and were planned for the pre-exascale system Leonardo).

 -   Recently for large memory computers, and especially for database systems, a new type of RAM package was proposed that is connected to an expansion card on the CXL-bus,